Smart-Blueprints/configuracion_de_esp32/README.md

 ---

-## 🌐 Resources and Links
+##  Resources and Links

-📘 Additional materials and step-by-step guides can be found here:
+Additional materials and step-by-step guides can be found here:

 - [ThingsBoard Documentation](https://thingsboard.io/docs/)

 ---

-## 🤝 Contributing
+##  Contributing

-We welcome contributions!
+We welcome contributions 🤝!
 To contribute, please:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b my-feature`.